MicrosoftDocs/Contribute/.github/ISSUE_TEMPLATE/general-issue-template.md

 ---
 **PLEASE READ AND THEN DELETE BEFORE SUBMITTING YOUR ISSUE**

-Welcome to the Microsoft Learn documentation contributor guide feedback form!
+Welcome to the Microsoft Learn contributor guide feedback form!

 Issues submitted here are reviewed by the repo managers of the contributor guide, **not product teams.** Your issue should pertain to the documentation in this [contributor guide](https://learn.microsoft.com/contribute) only.
 Requests for updates to products or product documentation will be closed.